ialekseev/CV/README.md

-# CV
+# Igor Alekseev

-Lead developer / Software architect with 8 years of experience in variety of development and leading roles with expertise in different stacks and areas of software engineering.
+*Technical lead* with 8 years of experience in variety of development and leading roles with expertise in different stacks and areas of software engineering.

 I am able to build an optimal development/delivery pipeline of a project following best practices available in particular environment.
-Requirements go a long road from idea to implementation, therefore it's really important to build right technical process to reduce risks and increase quality of a product in order to make clients happy.
+Requirements go a long road from idea to implementation, therefore it's really important to build right technical process to reduce risks and increase quality of a product, in order to make clients happy.
 That's what I am good at, that's what I enjoy doing most.
 More challenges, the better for me!

 __General skills:__
  * Experienced in applying different software development methodologies in practice: Scrum, XP, Kanban;